-Mason jar baked oats give you the convenience of portable oatmeal with the irresistible warm muffin like texture of baked oats, it’s the best of both worlds! (gluten free, vegan option)
+Mason jar baked oats give you the convenience of portable oatmeal with the irresistible warm muffin like the texture of baked oats, it’s the best of both worlds! (gluten-free, vegan option)

 Mason Jar Baked Blueberry Oatmeal

 If you are a meal plan subscriber, this recipe will be appearing on your meal plan soon!

 Not signed up yet?
 What to Eat?
 Meal Plans! are balanced, healthy, gluten-free meal plans designed by a Registered Dietitian (that’s me!) to make healthy eating more convenient.
 Plus they include delicious recipes from Hungry Hobby like this one!
 Learn More and Sign Up for a FREE Week!

 - Preheat oven to 350F.

 - Spray with cooking spray or grease your jars, I used coconut oil spray.

 - Combine all ingredients in a large bowl.

 - Divide mixture among 6 half pint size mason jars (8 ounces).